shakhscode/Data-Modeling-and-Interactive-Dashboarding-using-Excel/README.md

 # Data-Modeling-and-Interactive-Dashboarding-using-Excel
 ### Aim of the project:
-- Analysis of a Pizza sales dataset to find out sales insights.
+1. Analysis of a Pizza sales dataset to find out insights like
+- Monthly sales trend.
+- Whether sales was higher on weekdays or weekends ?
+- Peak time on a day when highest orders were received ?
+- Best selling pizzas and lowest selling pizzas etc.
-- Data modeling using Power Pivot in Excel.
+2. Data modeling using Power Pivot in Excel.
-- Exploring Excel features to accomplish a data analysis project entirely in Excel.
+3. Exploring Excel features to accomplish a data analysis project entirely in Excel.

 ### Used tools:
 - Excel Power Query- For data loading.